Practical randomness amplification and privatisation with implementations on quantum computers: Main tools and ingredients

 \paragraph{Extensions.} Whereas our implementation thus far is fully explicit and efficient, it can not amplify two arbitrarily weak sources of randomness.
 Consequently, we consider the following extensions: \begin{itemize} \item For the two-source extractor, the construction of Raz \cite[Theorem 1]{Raz05} works for sources with lower quality than needed for the Dodis type construction in \eqref{eq:Dodis}.
 On paper, this would translate to a higher noise tolerance of the quantum hardware used and for that reason we improved the constants in the Raz construction for our specific applications.
 We find that for two $n$-bit input sources with a guessing probability quality of $p_{\text{SV}}[n]$ and $p_Q[n]$, respectively, the constructed two-source extractor secure against quantum adversaries has for any $\delta>0$ with

-for a security parameter $\eps_{\text{sec}}\leq\sqrt{3}\cdot2^{-1/8}\cdot2^{-m_2[n]/8}$ of the output string.
+for a security parameter $\eps_{\text{sec}}\leq\sqrt{3}\cdot2^{-1.375}\cdot2^{-m_2[n]/8}$ of the output string.
 Notice that in principle this allows for an arbitrarily low value in the guessing probability $p_Q[n]$ of the quantum source.
-For the details around the theory of the construction we refer to \cite{tocome}.
+For the details around the theory of the construction we refer to App.\ref{app:Raz}.

 \item For the seeded extractor, Trevisan based constructions \cite{trevisan01} are known to be quantum-proof \cite{portmann09} and work with exponentially shorter seed size $m_2\approx\log(n_S)$ compared to the Hayashi-Tsurumaru construction with $m_2=n_S-m_S$.
 For some of our settings, this allows in principle the extraction of higher rates of randomness.
-Unfortunately, Trevisan based construction come with the downside of a cubic runtime $O(n^3)$ in the input size $n_S$.
+Unfortunately, Trevisan based constructions come with the downside of a cubic runtime $O(n^3)$ in the input size $n_S$.
 Nevertheless, implementations of Trevisan based constructions have been optimised in \cite{Mauerer12}.

-In particular, in the setting of randomness and privacy amplification (Fig.~\ref{Fig:RandProc}) employing a noisy quantum device generating outcomes with $p_Q \leq 2^{-n \cdot c_Q}$ for $c_Q<1/2$, requires a seeded randomness extractor that can extract from such a weak source.
-This is not the case the implemented Hayashi-Tsurumaru construction, but can indeed be achieved with the off-the-shelf Trevisan based constructions from \cite{Mauerer12}. \end{itemize}
+In particular, in the setting of randomness and privacy amplification (Fig.~\ref{Fig:RandProc}) employing a noisy quantum device generating outcomes with $p_Q \leq 2^{-\alpha_Q\cdot n}$ for $\alpha_Q<1/2$, a seeded randomness extractor capable of extracting from such a weak source is required.
+This is not the case for the implemented Hayashi-Tsurumaru construction, but can indeed be achieved with the off-the-shelf Trevisan based constructions from \cite{Mauerer12}. \end{itemize}

 \paragraph{Outlook.} It is important to further improve on the parameters of the implemented randomness extractors: \begin{itemize} \item For the two-source extractor, Raz' construction is on paper again outperformed by Li's two-source extractor \cite{Li16}.
 It would be interesting to work out the practical efficiency of this construction.
 Importantly, this extension would allow the use of arbitrarily low quality SV sources. \item For the seeded extractor, for further improvements one would need to show that the state-of-the-art constructions are secure against quantum adversaries.
-We refer to \cite{berta2016quantum} for an overview. \end{itemize}
+We refer to \cite{berta2016quantum} for an overview. \item A follow-up work \cite{Mario2Source} implemented another efficient 2-source extractor based on the Toeplitz construction and made efficient using the FFT.
+An advantage of this implementation over ours is that the output size for quantum-proof security comes without a penalty (our output is roughly divided by $5$). \end{itemize}